How to Use the Spanish “Lo”: Everything You Need to Know

-That is why we have words like lo, one of the most versatile words you will ever find in Spanish.
+The Spanish word lo is one of the most versatile words you’ll ever find in the language.

 The Meaning and Functions of Lo in Spanish